istio/istio.io/_docs/tasks/istio-auth.md

 Because each Istio CA is scoped within a namespace, Istio CAs in different namespaces will not interfere with each other and they are easy to clean up through a single command.

-We have the YAML files *istio-auth-X.yaml* for deploying all Istio components including Istio CA into the namespace.
+We have the YAML file *istio-auth.yaml* for deploying all Istio components including Istio CA into the namespace.
-Follow [the Istio installation guide](./installing-istio.html), and **choose "If you would like to enable Istio Auth" in step 3**.
+Follow [the Istio installation guide](./installing-istio.html), and **choose "If you would like to enable Istio Auth" in step 4**.

 ### Option 2: (recommended) using per-cluster CA

+Note: if you have already enabled Istio auth for any namespace in the cluster, this process will deploy a CA that conflicts with existing CAs.
+Please follow [Disabling Istio Auth](#disableauth) section to disable auth first.

 Only a single Istio CA is deployed for the Kubernetes cluster, in a dedicated namespace.
 Doing this offers the following benefits: